-Below is a general description of the complaint resolution process:
+Following is a general description of the complaint resolution process:

-The Board generally has authority to act on a complaint that is jurisdictional; In other words, if the complaint alleges a violation of law in Minnesota Statutes Chapter 154 or rule in Minnesota Rules Chapter 2100.
-If the complaint is not within the jurisdiction of the Board it is dismissed and the file closed.
+The Board generally has authority to act on a complaint that is jurisdictional.
+In other words, if the complaint alleges a violation of law in Minnesota Statutes Chapter 154 or rule in Minnesota Rules Chapter 2100.
+If the complaint is not within the jurisdiction of the Board, it is dismissed and the file closed.
 If it is determined that another state agency has jurisdiction, the complaint will be forwarded to that agency.

 If jurisdiction is established and the Committee determines to proceed with an investigation, the respondent (shop, school, or individual complained about) will receive a letter detailing the allegations against them, applicable statutes and rules, information about their rights, and a timeline to submit a response to the complaint.
 Additional investigation may be conducted by Board staff such as inspections or requests for additional information.
 The Committee may request that the respondent (and, if applicable, respondents' attorney) meet with the Committee to discuss the complaint.

-- Evidence available to substantiate a violation of statute(s) and/or rule(s) in the Boards jurisdiction.
+- Evidence available to substantiate a violation of statute(s) and/or rule(s) in the Board's jurisdiction.

 - Protection of public health and safety.

 - Any corrective action taken by the respondent.